-The Hugo North (including Hugo North Extension) block cave is scheduled to commence in 2019 with Lift 1 Entrée-OTLLC Joint Venture development scheduled to start in 2020 (previously 2019).
-Entrée-OTLLC Joint Venture cave production is scheduled to commence in 2025 (previously 2023).
-Peak production from Hugo North Extension would be reached in 2030 with an estimated production of 8.3 Mt at 1.82% copper and 0.69 g/t gold.
-Production from Lift 1 at Hugo North Extension is estimated to last until approximately 2033.
-Underground development at Oyu Tolgoi is currently halted and the timing of development and production is subject to change.
+The Hugo North block cave is scheduled to commence in 2020 with Lift 1 Entrée/Oyu Tolgoi JV (Hugo North Extension deposit)development scheduled to start in 2021.
+Hugo North Extension deposit production is expected to commence in 2027 and continue to 2034.
+Peak production from Hugo North Extension would be reached in 2031 with an estimated production of 8.3 Mt at 1.82% copper and 0.69 g/t gold.
+While underground development pre-start activities are ongoing at Oyu Tolgoi the timing of development and production is subject to change.

-Capital costs (excluding sustaining) for development of the entire Hugo North (including Hugo North Extension) underground block cave are estimated at \$4.9 billion - approximately \$255 million of which will be the responsibility of Entrée.
-Under the terms of the Entrée-OTLLC Joint Venture, Entrée elected to have OTLLC debt finance Entrée's share of costs with interest accruing at OTLLC's actual cost of capital or prime plus 2%, whichever is less, at the date of the advance.
+Total capital costs (including development and sustaining) attributable to the Entrée/Oyu Tolgoi JV are estimated at \$435 million, of which Entrée would be responsible for 20%, or approximately \$87 million.
+Under the terms of the Entrée/Oyu Tolgoi JV, Entrée elected to have OTLLC debt finance Entrée's share of costs with interest accruing at OTLLC's actual cost of capital or prime plus 2%, whichever is less, at the date of the advance.
 Debt repayment may be made in whole or in part from (and only from) 90% of monthly available cash flow arising from sale of Entrée's share of products.

-A significant portion of the mineralization on the Joint Venture Property has not been included in the mining plan and remains in the mineral resource category, including Hugo North Extension - Lift 2 and the Heruga deposit.
+A significant portion of the mineralization on the Entrée/Oyu Tolgoi JV Property has not been included in the current mining plan and remains in the mineral resource category, including Hugo North Extension - Lift 2 and the Heruga deposit.

-The following Table 7 summarizes the mineral resources for the Hugo North Extension deposit and the Heruga deposit as reported in LHTR13.
-The resource estimate for the Hugo North Extension deposit is effective as of February 20, 2007 and is based on drilling completed to November 1, 2006.
+The following Table 6 summarizes the mineral resources for the Hugo North Extension deposit and the Heruga deposit as reported in LHTR16.
+The resource estimate for the Hugo North Extension deposit is effective as of March 28, 2014 and is based on drilling completed to February 14, 2014.
 The Heruga mineral resource estimate is effective as of March 30, 2010 and is based on drilling completed to June 21, 2009.